bozsahin/cogs517-philosophy-of-cogsci/README.md

 LECTURE NOTES:

-Isms in philosophy of (cognitive) science (or: things to get out your chest before doing some serious work on philosophy of cogsci)
+- Isms in philosophy of (cognitive) science (or: things to get out your chest before doing some serious work on philosophy of cogsci)

-Turing: What exactly is computation? (or: the real thing from the horse's mouth)
+- Turing: What exactly is computation? (or: the real thing from the horse's mouth)

+- Computers and content

 EXTRA LINKS: http://users.metu.edu.tr/bozsahin/cogs517/

 GRADING:

-35% Brief Essays (5)
+30% Brief Essays (5)

-20% presentation of material from the reader AND its related material
+25% presentation of material from the reader AND its related material

 15% participation in weekly questions and discussion